-- Payments are due on the 15th of each month and the number of monthly payments allowed will be based on the date the plan is established. - Account balances must be paid in full by December 15 for fall term and June 15 for spring term. - Failure to pay account balance in full by these dates will result in cancellation of classes for the upcoming semester. - Students will not be allowed to continue enrollment beyond the last day to drop without a "W" unless all loan documents are completed. - Returning students will not be allowed to move into University housing if they have a previous balance outstanding. - Students will not be allowed to continue enrollment beyond the 1st day of classes unless their student account is paid in full or an approved payment plan has been established. - If an account is later paid in full or a payment plan is established, prior to the 5th day of classes, a student can then reenroll in available classes. - Any student delinquent on a payment plan on November 1st for fall or April 1st for spring semesters, respectively, will not be allowed to register for subsequent semester classes. - If students with outstanding account balances have University funds due to them, with the exception of funds covered from University employment, the University will apply those funds to the outstanding balance. - If the setup fee is returned for any reason (insufficient funds, incorrect account information, etc.), the agreement will be terminated. - Once a payment plan is established, a late payment fee of \$35 will accrue for payments that are not made by the 15th. - A \$35 returned payment fee will accrue for any returned payment due to insufficient funds. - Two returned payments or late payments within a semester will result in the agreement being terminated and all outstanding charges being due immediately. - Failure to comply with the payment plan may impact current registration and the ability to pre-register for classes.
+- Payments are due on the same date each month and the number of monthly payments allowed will be based on the date the plan is established. - Account balances must be paid in full by December 15 for fall term and June 15 for spring term, unless a payment plan has been established. - Failure to pay account balance in full by these dates will result in cancellation of classes for the upcoming semester. - All students must sign an acknowledgement of financial responsibility on an annual basis. - Students will not be allowed to continue enrollment beyond the last day to drop without a "W" unless all loan documents are completed. - Returning students will not be allowed to move into University housing if they have a previous balance outstanding. - Students will not be allowed to continue enrollment beyond the 1st day of classes unless their student account is paid in full or an approved payment plan has been established. - If an account is later paid in full or a payment plan is established, prior to the 5th day of classes, a student can then reenroll in available classes. - Any student delinquent on a payment plan on November 1st for fall or April 1st for spring semesters, respectively, will not be allowed to register for subsequent semester classes. - If students with outstanding account balances have University funds due to them, with the exception of funds covered from University employment, the University will apply those funds to the outstanding balance. - If the setup fee is returned for any reason (insufficient funds, incorrect account information, etc.), the agreement will be terminated. - Once a payment plan is established, a late payment fee of \$35 will accrue for payments that are not made by their due date. - A \$35 returned payment fee will accrue for any returned payment due to insufficient funds. - Two returned payments or late payments within a semester will result in the agreement being terminated and all outstanding charges being due immediately. - Failure to comply with the payment plan may impact current registration and the ability to pre-register for classes.